 There is one particular distinction however: while the fairy tale fantasies always tell stories of the victory of good over evil (to inspire young minds and perhaps all) – other derivatives or spin-offs of similar sorts, do not necessarily follow that lead.
 One can go on and on . . . but I like to stop at this – only to point out that there appears a big problem – that clinging to the world of unreality and fantasy – independent of, or supported by alcohol and/or others – can be delusional, affecting one’s clarity of thought processes – his or her judgments – especially when over- or disproportionate-indulgence takes control.
 It was the religious leaders in all cultures who rightly saw the practice as unworthy, addictive and abusive – abusive to oneself, to the family – to the society.
 That was why they cautioned and advised against such practices as a means of drifting into the delusion of fantasy-induced relaxation.

 To such visionary and compassionate leaders, one should try to enjoy life with the purity of mind and actions to be in peace with oneself, and that nothing should cloud one’s judgment – one’s clarity of understandings – neither the hindering thoughts nor the malicious influences and fantasies.
-They taught the power and virtue of meditation or mind training, supported (at times) by the tranquility and beauty of Nature, music, fresh flower or art works – to relax and nourish oneself – to re-energize and reflect – to be mindful – to realize the wisdom that life requires discipline – to enjoy the true bliss of compassion and peace.
+They taught the power and virtue of meditation or mind training, supported (at times) by the tranquility and beauty of Nature, music, fresh flower or art works – to relax and nourish oneself by emptying the mind – to reflect and re-energize.
+It lets one to be mindful – to realize the wisdom that life requires discipline – to enjoy the true bliss of compassion and peace.
 Difficult perhaps, but splendid nonetheless!

-There we have it – the necessity of relaxation and nourishment of the mind in a life’s journey; as we do so for the matter – the physical body.
+There we have it – the necessity of relaxation and nourishment of the mind in a life’s journey; as we do so for the matter – the physical body (see The Tathagata).
 This short piece is to celebrate the end of winter solstice – and to warmly welcome the New Year for progress, prosperity and happiness in harmonious cohabitation of all.

 . . . . .